 2. Keep an Eye on Your Deposits.

 Be active in checking up on your bank to see how they are investing your money.
 The more aware you are of what your money is being used for, the better.
 By becoming a watchdog and holding your bank accountable, you can actively contribute to creating a greener banking sector.

 Remember that even if your bank has a long list of green initiatives on its website, this often doesn’t include funding decisions.
 If you’re unsure of what greenwashing looks like, an example is a bank citing lots of eco-friendly efforts on its website – such as going paper-free – while also financing arctic drilling.

 Fully online banks could just be the future of banking.
 By removing the necessity for physical branches, banks can significantly reduce their carbon footprint.
-100% online banks use less electricity, less paper, and since clients don’t need to travel to a physical address, fewer carbon emissions.
+100% online banks use less electricity and less paper—and, since clients don’t need to travel to a physical address, they use fewer carbon emissions, too.

 © 2021 Nicki Wylie